CigarsSmoker/Clone/The-popup-panel.md

 The matrix will however also show you the permanent rule assigned to a cell, if any: the little triangle in the top left corner of a cell when present represent a permanent rule that exists for that cell.

+If a cell has a permanent rule assigned to it and you change the state of the cell, you will see that the permanent state and the temporary become different as a result.
+The discrepancy will disappear when you persist the temporary rules in the current scope by clicking the padlock icon.

 ***

 ### The "all" cell